 We also note that the nonnormality of a nonparallel flow is also captured using global eigenmodes (eigenvectors of the matrix A) and the corresponding adjoint eigenmodes [1].
 In this method, however, inputs and outputs are not captured in a systematic way, and the resulting reduced-order models thus typically have inferior performance.
-The results of our work are in agreement with previous findings that balanced truncation shows superior performance due to the capturing of both the nonnormality in the system dynamics and the input/output behavior, which is dependent on the inputs and outputs.
+The results of our work and previous other work demonstrate that balanced truncation shows superior performance due to the capturing of both the nonnormality in the system dynamics and the input/output behavior, which is dependent on the inputs and outputs.